-This series makes use of projection photography---a technique that originated in the 1960s with the work of John French, in which photographic images were projected onto a model.
-This series projects images from the paintings of Maurits Cornelis Escher (1898-1972) onto a model using a mini-beamer.
+This series projects images from the paintings of Maurits Cornelis Escher (1898-1972) onto a model, Asimira, using a mini-beamer.

 M.C.
 Escher was a Dutch graphic artist who made mathematicallyinspired woodcuts, lithographs, and mezzo-tints.
 His work features mathematical objects and operations including impossible objects, explorations of infinity, reflection, symmetry, perspective, truncated and stellated polyhedra, hyperbolic geometry, and tessellations.

 M.C.
-Escher’s work already has a strong three-dimensional geometric feel to it.
-By projecting selections from his work onto a model, we get an additional series of bends and curves, adding even more dynamism to the images.
+Escher’s work has a strong three-dimensional geometric feel.
+By projecting his work onto a model, we get an additional series of bends and curves.
 While the model’s movements disrupt the strict mathematical precision of Escher’s creations, they also soften his calculations, and allow us to appreciate his work from the perspective of a female canvas.